oilstel/elliott/index.md

 <img src="https://files.elliott.computer/images/elliott-crop.jpg" style=" max-width:100%" />

 Welcome to my blog.
 That's a photo of me with a cloud above my head.
-Post's on this blog are written on my [Pocket Keyboard](/pocket-keyboard).
+Posts on this blog are written on my [Pocket Keyboard](/pocket-keyboard).

 Some other places: